-Please complete and return this form by 15 January 2024 or as soon as possible for normal round admissions.

-You must also complete a LA Common Application Form

-(eg, for BCP Council area resident, at Parent Portal: Home (servelec-synergy.com))
+Normal Round admissions: complete the yellow sections and return by 15 January 2025 or as soon as possible.
+You must also complete a LA Common Application Form1 (eg, for BCP Council area residents, at Parent Portal: Home (servelec-synergy.com)

-Please complete and return this form to the school as soon as possible for in-year admissions.

-You must also complete a BCP Council Common Application Form (for all applicants at Parent Portal: Home (servelec-synergy.com))
+In-year admissions: complete the yellow sections and return this form as soon as possible.
+You must also complete a BCP Common Application Form at Parent Portal: Home (servelec-synergy.com)

-Please read the admissions policy, including definitions, before completing this form.
+Please read the school admissions policy, including glossary, before completing this form.
+This is published on the school website and at http://devon.cc/schoolpolicy.